mikolajhojda/article_retrieval_system/README.md

 generate_answer(query)
 ```
 # Conclusion
-Thank you for exploring the Article Retrieval System using Mistral7b and LangChain!
+Thank you for exploring the Article Retrieval System using Mistral7b, LangChain, and ChromaDB!
 I hope you find it useful.
 If you have any questions or suggestions, feel free to reach out.